-If you have a severe impairment which limits your ability to work and you want to apply for SSI (Supplemental Security Income), your school records related to special education, including any evaluations done, can be very important to helping to establish your disability and you should request them within 4 years of leaving school or the school may not have them anymore.
-(See page 69 for more information about Social Security and SSI.)
+If you have a severe impairment which limits your ability to work and you want to apply for SSI (Supplemental Security Income), your school records related to special education, including any evaluations done, can be very important to helping to establish your disability and you should request them within four years of leaving school or the school may not have them anymore.
+(See page 77 for more information about Social Security and SSI.)

-Beginning at age 16, your IEP must list the services that you will need to help you get ready to leave school.
+Beginning at age 14, your IEP must list the services that you will need to help you get ready to leave school.
 These services should focus on your specific needs and interests and can include plans for more education or training, social skills development and help finding and keeping a job.
-If you do not feel that your IEP is meeting your goals, you should talk to your caseworker.
+If you do not feel that your IEP is meeting your goals, you should talk to your caseworker, foster parent, CASA, attorney ad litem and the judge who oversees your CPS case.